aamin0102/HOT-Review/README.md

 # HOT-Review: A Comprehensive Review on Recent Advances on Hyperspectral Object Tracking (HOT)

+# Year (2001):
+1. Streit, Roy L. Tracking targets with specified spectra using the H-PMHT algorithm.
+No. NUWCNPTTD11291.
+2001.

 # Year (2000):
 1. Merton, Ray N., and Eli A. Silver.
 "Tracking vegetation spectral trajectories with multi-temporal hysteresis models."
 Proceedings of the Ninth Annual JPL Airborne Earth Science Workshop, Jet Propulsion Laboratory, Pasadena, CA. 2000.